 I’m a writer (by night).
 I really love writing.
 I want to be a disgustingly successful writer.

-According to the internet this is how writer’s write:
+Now, according to the internet, this is how writer’s write:

 This image is pleasing to the eye and makes writing look fun.
 You might look at it and think “yeah, totally I could write.
 That’s such a great idea”.